Model Predictive Path Integral PID Control for Learning-Based Path Following: Methods

-Equation \eqref{eq:ess_result_dim} indicates that the effective sample size can decrease exponentially as the optimization dimension $n_z$ increases.
+Equation~\eqref{eq:ess_result_dim} indicates that the effective sample size can decrease exponentially as the optimization dimension $n_z$ increases in this idealized setting.
 Therefore, to maintain $I^{\mathrm{ESS}}$ at a desired level, the required number of samples $I$ can grow exponentially with $n_z$.
+This argument is not intended to cover cases in which the effective gradient is sparse or otherwise has a special structure that breaks this dimensional scaling.

-In the conventional MPPI, the optimization variable is the control-input sequence $z=[u_0^T,\ldots,u_{N-1}^T]^T$ and hence, $n_z=n_u N$.
-In contrast, in the proposed method, $z=\theta$ and $n_z$ equals the (typically small) number of PID gains.
-Consequently, for the same sampling budget $I$, the proposed method can achieve a larger effective sample size, which provides theoretical support for its improved sample efficiency.
+In conventional MPPI, the optimization variable is the control-input sequence $z=[u_0^T,\ldots,u_{N-1}^T]^T$ and hence, $n_z=n_u N$.
+In contrast to conventional MPPI, in the proposed method, $z=\theta$ and $n_z$ equaled the number of PID gains, which was typically small and independent of the horizon length.
+Consequently, under the same sampling budget $I$, the proposed method could achieve a larger effective sample size, providing theoretical support for its improved sample efficiency.